hlmore/food-carbon/README.md

 * When hovering over a point (on the totals plot) or a line (on the stages plot), highlight the corresponding line or point on the other plot
 * Colour buttons for food types to match plot colours
 * Improve aesthetics of layout
+* Streamline code, especially how the various dataframes are generated/manipulated

 ## References
 Data is from table S2 in:<br/>